armadillu/GitRepoTrack/Readme.md

 To use it, drop any folder that holds git repos onto the drop zone (bottom left) to set the path you want to scan.
 Then press "Scan!" to get a list of git repositories found under that directory.

 A quick glimpse at the status icon is enough to see local and remote state of the repository.
+You can also see how many local and remote files are changed / require merge.

 You can double-click any repo on the list to open a terminal window at that location and see its status.